AlessandroMinoccheri/cakephp-currency-converter/README.md

 * CakePHP 3.x
 * PHP 5.x

-#For cakephp 2.x you can see version 1.1.4
+For cakephp 2.x you can download version 1.1.4

 ---